rhine3/audiomoth-guide/guide.md

 * Turning the AudioMoth off while it is still recording will cause some data loss.
 This is because the speed at which the data are saved to the AudioMoth lags behind real time.
 We have found that turning off a recorder while it is recording causes about a 3% loss of data; e.g. a recording that was stopped an hour into the recording will lose 1.8 minutes (60 minutes * 0.03 = 1.8 minutes).

 * The first versions of the AudioMoth firmware use filenames with compact representations of the date and time that the recording started.
 These filenames can be converted to date & time using the instructions in the AudioMoth user manual.
 In contrast, the "last modified" time represents the time in UTC that the file was saved, i.e., the time in UTC when the recording ended.
 More recent firmware saves more easily interpreted filenames.

+# Apply different firmware to the device

+As discussed above, several different firmware versions for the AudioMoth have been created and released.
+Some releases are just updates, but some have special functionality.
+For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
+Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
+To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).

+If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing) and follow its instructions.
+All of the released firmware versions can be downloaded through the app and applied to the AudioMoth.
+AudioMoth batteries must be removed before flashing new firmware on the device.

 # Enclosures